 Online Event sponsored by the Camera Obscura Art Lab

-Join Studio Residents Chuck Hohng and Matt Reynolds for an artist talk and online exhibition of new work, and work created with Camera Obscura participants during their May 27 – August 27, 2020 tenure.
+Studio Residents, Chuck Hohng and Matt Reynolds exhibit new work created at the Camera Obscura Art Lab during their May 27 – August 27, 2020 tenure.

 Current Resident Artist(s)

 May 27 - August 27, 2020

 Matt Reynolds is primarily recognized as an animated filmmaker and sculptor.
 His films (Hot Dog Hands, Sport in the Land of Plenty, Bottom Feeders) have won awards at The San Francisco International Film Festival, The Anim'est International Film Festival in Romania, and the Ann Arbor Film Festival, and have screened at such festivals as SXSW, AFI Fest, and the Annecy International Animation Film Festival.
 He has also designed and directed commissioned work for various clients such as The Atlantic, Adult Swim, TED Ed, and Fox Sports.
 As a teaching artist he has taught experimental animation techniques and the principles of "World Building" to a diverse age range of learners (from 4th graders to graduate students at CalArts) around the greater Los Angeles area.